hydrargyrum/hydrargyrum.github.io/_posts/2018-01-20-python-binding.md

 		# b and f are bound in the grand-parent scope
 ```

-In Python 3, the scopes of this example would look like that :
+In Python 3, the scopes of this example would look like that:

 ![Example binding scopes](python-scopes.png)